sean-galloway/RTLDesignSherpa/docs/mark_down/scripts/vcd2wavedrom2.md

 ## Features

 - Converts VCD files to WaveDrom format.

 - Supports automatic configuration based on VCD file content.

-- Groups waveforms into buses.
+- Group's waveforms into buses.

 - Homogenizes waveforms by adding missing samples.

 - Provides options for manual configuration through command-line arguments.

 - Parses GTKWave save files for advanced signal grouping.

 ## Usage

 ```sh

 vcd2wavedrom2.py [-h] -i INPUT [-o OUTPUT] [-c CONFIGFILE]

 [-r SAMPLERATE] [-t MAXTIME] [-f OFFSET] [-z HSCALE]

 [--top] [-m MAKECONFIG] [-g GTKW]

 ```

 ### Arguments

 - `-i, --input`: Path to the input VCD file.

 - `-o, --output`: Path for the output Wavedrom JSON file.

 - `-c, --config`: Path to a JSON configuration file.

 - `-r, --samplerate`: Sample rate of WaveDrom.

 - `-t, --maxtime`: Maximum length of time for WaveDrom.

 - `-f, --offset`: Time offset from the start of the VCD.

 - `-z, --hscale`: Horizontal scale for WaveDrom.

 - `--top`: Flag to only output top-level signals.

 - `-m, --makeconfig`: Generate a configuration file from the VCD file.

 - `-g, --gtkw`: Path to a GTKWave save file for signal grouping.

 #### --config Usage

-Use the --config option to create a base line config.json file from the vcd.
-This will include all of the signals and will correctly associate the clocks and will assign the sample time to the slowest clock.
-Once this json file is created, it can be pared down and adjusted as needed.
+Use the --config option to create a baseline config.json file from the vcd.
+This option will include all signals, correctly associate the clocks, and assign the sample time to the slowest clock.
+Once created, one may manually adjust the JSON file.

 #### GTKW Usage

-If you need to have hierarchical labels on the left hand side of the wavedrom, create dump.gtkw like this:
+If you need to have hierarchical labels on the left-hand side of the wavedrom, create a dump.gtkw like this:

 ```python

 fifo_async.i_wr_clk

 -Write Port

 fifo_async.i_write

 @22

 --Write Data

 fifo_async.i_wr_data[7:0]

 @28

 fifo_async.ow_wr_full

 @29

 &&

 fifo_async.ow_wr_almost_full

 ```

-The -Write Port creates the first level of title.
-The --Write Data is the second level within -Write Port.
-The && takes the hierarch back to the top and ow_wr_almost_full does not have any label associated with it.
+The -Write Port creates the first level of the title.
+The --Write Data is the second level within the -Write Port.
+The && takes the hierarch back to the top, and ow_wr_almost_full has no associated label.

 ## Methods